ml4sts/open-humanities/learners/setup.md

 ::::::::::::

+## GitHub
+GitHub is a web-based platform that uses Git for version control and provides tools for collaboration on projects such as issue tracking and project progress tracking.

 :::::::::::: prereq
 ## Creating a GitHub Account
 You will need an account for [GitHub](https://github.com) to follow this lesson.

 1. Go to <https://github.com> and follow the "Sign up" link at the top-right of the window